gelare71/Code3/README.md

 The followings are necessary explanations:

-The file "proposedschem.pv" is the Proverif implementation of the proposed protocol under general assumptions, the file "proposedscheme(long_term_secret_exposed).pv" is the Proverif implementation of the proposed protocol in the case that adversary knows the long_term secret, and the file "proposedscheme(ephemeral_secret_exposed).pv" is the Proverif implementation of the proposed protocol in the case that adversary knows the short_term secrets.
+The file "proposedschem.pv" is the Proverif implementation of the proposed protocol under general assumptions, the file "proposedscheme(long_term_exposed).pv" is the Proverif implementation of the proposed protocol in the case that adversary knows the long_term secret, and the file "proposedscheme(ephemeral_exposed).pv" is the Proverif implementation of the proposed protocol in the case that adversary knows the short_term secrets.